 These days it’s increasingly difficult to stand out in the professional services sector when more and more firms appear to be offering the same (or similar) services.

 One way to make your business really stand out is to develop a niche.
-This entails laser-focussing your efforts on a specific area of expertise, rather than settling on a one-size-fits-all approach.
-This specificity of service then allows you to pull ahead of your competitors, establishing you as a leader of your chosen niche.
+This entails laser-focussing your efforts on a specific area of expertise rather than settling on a one-size-fits-all approach.
+This specificity of service then allows you to pull ahead of your competitors, establishing you as a leader in your chosen niche.

 Choosing your niche

 Once you’ve identified your niche market, it will become much easier to identify and target relevant clients.
 Then you’ll be able to start building trust and positioning yourself as an authority within your chosen area until you have gathered enough experience, clients, and testimonials to be seen as an expert.
 Developing this expert status serves as another dividing line between you and your closest competitors, giving you the edge when it comes to specialised knowledge.